FitzwilliamMuseum/egyptiancoffins/_testcatalogue/E.68.1903.md

 The wood is carefully smoothed on the exterior.
 The interior preserves many toolmarks, both the sweep of the saw along the face of the planks and marks of a chisel on the retaining battens that are attached to the underside of the lid.
 The interior joints were sealed with paste.

 Parts of the exterior surface were coated with a base layer of white calcite and gypsum, but in many places the paint was applied directly to the wood.
-A central vertical setting-out line was placed on both end panels (only visible with infrared reflectography) and black lines ruled along a straight-edge were used to lay out the ?palace fa‡ade? design.
+A central vertical setting-out line was placed on both end panels (only visible with infrared reflectography) and black lines ruled along a straight-edge were used to lay out the ?palace faâ€¡ade? design.
 This was painted with red and yellow earth, Egyptian blue and calcite.
 The green areas are complex and made from yellow earth, calcite, Egyptian blue and a copper-based pigment.

 Box coffin decorated with a painted palace facade.
 The coffin is decorated on the long sides with one